maxspevack/fishwrap/ROADMAP.md

     *   [x] Persist run statistics (`run_stats.json` or SQLite) for trend analysis.
     *   [x] Generate user-facing `transparency.html` artifact.
 *   **Architecture Refinements:**
     *   [ ] Refactor `config.py` to use Pydantic models for validation.
-(This was not fully completed, it was a tech debt item.)
+(This was not fully completed, it was a tech debt item.
+Attempting this caused a huge operational disaster that cost a day of time.
+DANGER WILL ROBINSON if you ever try to come back to this.
+We need a better solution to whatever problem we were trying to solve.)
     *   [ ] Modularize `Scorer` and `Classifier` logic into a plugin system.

 ## 🔬 Performance Field Notes (Feedback from Daily Clamour v1.2)